 Stella Odunlami joined Wimbledon as the new second year leader of BA Acting and Performance and BA Contemporary Theatre and Performance in autumn 2020.
+She is now Course Leader for BA Acting and Performance.

 Having worked as a director, performer and maker, Stella’s career boasts a wealth of experience collaborating on productions at theatres such as the National Theatre.